Kishan-Ved/IntelligentGames/README.md

 # IntelligentGames
 Intelligent games in C/C++, along with a cubesolver.

+Rules for the Game of Sim and Connect4 are available on wikipedia.
+I've included the working of the cubesolver here, the other games have sufficient instructions at the start to make them understandable.
+I've also included a description of up-it-up game by CCL, IITGN.

 # CubeSolver
 ## Solves any 2X2X2 Rubik's cube
 This repository contains code to solve any 2X2X2 Rubik's cube.